Orsted forms partnership to bid in Scotland offshore wind leasing round

-COPENHAGEN, July 8 (Reuters) - Offshore wind major Orsted (ORSTED.CO) is teaming up with Falck Renewables (FKR.MI) and BlueFloat Energy to bid in Scotland's upcoming leasing round with a project that will involve floating turbine technology, the companies said on Thursday.
+COPENHAGEN (Reuters) - Offshore wind major Orsted is teaming up with Falck Renewables and BlueFloat Energy to bid in Scotland’s upcoming leasing round with a project that will involve floating turbine technology, the companies said on Thursday.

 Our Standards: The Thomson Reuters Trust Principles.